-1. Slacken off all lock nuts and screw in the jib screws evenly, i.e. use the same torque for each screw.
+1. Loosen off all lock nuts and screw in the jib screws evenly, i.e., use the same torque for each screw.
 The slide should be held firmly.
 Test by trying to turn the handle, but do not force it.
 2. Screw out each jib screw by one quarter of a turn ONLY, and nip up the lock nuts 3.
 Test again, by turning the handle.
 The movement should be even and smooth along its complete length.
-4. If the movement is too slack, screw all adjusters 'in' by one eighth of a turn, and re-try.
+4. If the movement is too loose, screw all adjusters 'in' by one eighth of a turn, and re-try.
 Similarly, if the movement is too stiff, screw 'out' the adjusters by one eighth of a turn until the correct adjustment is attained.
-5. Tighten all lock nuts taking care to ensure you do not move the jib screws whilst doing so.
-6. When completed. retract the slide fully and apply oil to all mating surfaces and the feed screw thread, then wind the slide back to its normal position.
+5. Tighten all lock nuts.
+Take care you do not move the jib screws while doing so.
+6. When finished, retract the side fully and apply oil to all mating surfaces and the feed screw thread.
+Then crank the slide back to its normal position.